Frequently Asked Questions

 - Auditions requirements.
 Do folks need to have anything prepared for the audition?
 Or will it be an interview or cold reading?
 Should they bring a headshot and resume?
 If so, is that required or just requested?

 STEP 3: Send the Announcement.
 Make the subject line read exactly as you wish it to read when it is distributed.
 (In other words, don’t make the subject line read something like, “Please distribute my announcement on your list.”
 Instead, make it read, “Film Audition-Thursday the 15th at 5:30 pm!”
 Send the announcement to: email@example.com

 STEP 4: Follow Up.
 We would be glad to put a copy of the script, or sides, in our greenroom for perusal.
-Just send that to our Office Associate, Doris Patrick, at firstname.lastname@example.org, or call (270) 745-5845.
+Just send that to our Office Associate, Rachel Cato, at firstname.lastname@example.org or call (270) 745-5845.
 Or you could drop it by our office in Gordon Wilson Hall room 300.
 If you have posters for the auditions, you can drop us some of those too.

 We are usually willing to allow local non-profit dance and theatre companies to advertise their productions on our listserv.
 One announcement per show.
 The announcement should contain:

 - The name of the production